MilindAwade/CapstoneProject/README.md

 ### AWS Lightsail Deployment

-Here are 5 concise steps to deploy a Python Flask application on AWS Lightsail:
+Steps to deploy a Python Flask application on AWS Lightsail:

 ---